athoof/faharu/README.md

 4. Open a terminal/shell and navigate to desired folder.

-5. Input: ' git clone https://github.com/athoof/faharu.git && cd faharu && npm install && npm start '
+5. Input: ```git clone https://github.com/athoof/faharu.git && cd faharu && npm install && npm start```

 6. Point your browser to localhost or 127.0.0.1